Employment Law (2023)

 Common Labor & Employment Law Issues

 Independent contractors are often misclassified under federal and state employment law.
 Under federal law, whether a worker is an employee vs. independent contractor is typically determined by the level of control that the company has over the worker.
 Under California independent contractor law, there’s a new test for determining whether a worker is an independent contractor or employee.
-The new California independent-contractor test shifts the burden of proof to the employer to show that a worker is free from its control.
+The new California independent-contractor test, codified by Assembly Bill 5 (AB5), shifts the burden of proof to the employer to show that a worker is free from its control, and puts forth an “ABC test” for determining whether a worker is properly classified as an independent contractor.

 Employers often force workers to come in early or stay late, without letting them clock in for those hours.
 This off-the-clock work must typically be compensated, whether at the time or after-the-fact.
 California off-the-clock law, for example, requires employers to pay their employees for all hours worked, even if the employer doesn’t know about the off-the-clock hours (so long as they should have known).